Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Framework overview and task definition

-Our goal for OOD detection was to develop a highly accurate scan-level OOD detection approach, which does not require large numbers of outlier samples, with generalizable applicability to images with different acquisitions and fields of view.
+To address these limitations, our goal was to develop a highly accurate scan-level OOD detection approach, which does not require large numbers of outlier samples in practice, with applicability to images with different acquisitions and fields of view.
 Let $\mathcal{D}_\text{in}$ denote the distribution of lung cancer CT scans, closely matching the training dataset used to create the lung tumor segmentation model, and let $\mathcal{D}_\text{out}$ represent the scans that differ in pathology and anatomic sites.
-The objective is to determine whether a new scan $x$ belongs to $\mathcal{D}_\text{in}$ or $\mathcal{D}_\text{out}$ at the scan level via a scoring mechanism provided by the random forest classifier.
+Given a new scan $x$, the objective is to determine whether it belongs to $\mathcal{D}_\text{in}$ or $\mathcal{D}_\text{out}$ at the scan level using a scoring mechanism provided by a random forest (RF) classifier.